-Once reserved only for high-end enthusiasts and professional-grade cameras, in recent years, 4k recording capability has become a common feature even on beginner-oriented models.
-Since this feature has become more and more commonplace, the best 4k cameras shouldn't only capture sharp well-rendered videos, but should also include features to make your recording sessions a little easier.
+Once reserved primarily for enthusiast models and professional-grade cameras, 4k recording capability has become a common feature on even beginner-oriented models.
+The best 4k video camera shouldn't only capture sharp well-rendered videos, but should also include features to make your recording sessions a little easier.
 These include effective autofocus systems, in-body stabilization, and a wide selection of inputs and outputs for different videography accessories, like headphones, auxiliary microphones, or external recorders.

 It's worth noting that a camera's overall performance can vary drastically depending on what kind of lens you use.
 Your lens influences the amount of light entering the camera, depth of field, autofocus behavior, and stabilization performance.
 That's without mentioning the physical aspects of your lens: a larger lens with a longer zoom length and a wider maximum aperture might make it easier to record the kind of videos you want, but it could make your camera more of a hassle to carry around.
 For the sake of consistency and user-friendliness, we currently test each camera with its standard kit lens.

 We've tested over 70 cameras, and below you'll find our recommendations for the best 4k cameras for most people to buy.
 These picks were selected not only based on their performance but also their feature set and price.
 If you're looking for alternatives, you can take a look at our list of recommendations for the best digital cameras, the best cameras for vlogging, and the best cameras for YouTube.